 - 1. In regard to the content of mission statements of medical schools: - a.
-ENCOURAGES the inclusion of clauses that reflect a: - 1.
+STRONGLY ENCOURAGES medical school to recognize and actively promote the social mission of medical education.
+(2011) - b.
+SUPPORTS comparative assessment of medical schools' contribution to the social mission of medical education.
+(2011) - c.
+SUPPORTS the inclusion of and accountability for causes that reflect a: - 1.
 Primacy of teaching to the mission of academic medical centers.
 (2005) - 2.
-Focus on service to the community in which it operates.
+Focus on service to the community in.
 (2005) - 3.
 Emphasis on developing scientific discovery within its students through, but not limited to, basic and/or clinical science research.
-(2005) - 4.
-Commitment to fostering self-directed, self-motivated excellence in academics.
+(2005) - 4..
+Commitment to teaching patient-centered, evidence-based medicine.
 (2005) - 5.
-Commitment to teaching patient-centered, evidence-based medicine.
-(2005) - 6.
-Commitment to fostering professionalism and humanism within students.
-(2005) - 7.
-Commitment to increasing diversity and eliminating health disparities.
-(2005)
+Commitment to fostering professionalism, academic excellence and humanism.
+(2011) - 6.
+Commitment to physician workforce diversity and eliminating health disparities.
+(2011) - d.
+ENCOURAGES every medical school to include to include in their mission statement to primary care.
+(2011)